patgao/android_device_xiaomi_cas/README.md

 The Xiaomi MI 10 Ultra (codenamed _"cas"_) is a high-end smartphone from Xiaomi.

 It was announced on February 2020.
-Release date was February 2020.
+Release date was August 2020.

 Adapted from [CMI](https://github.com/ArrowOS-Devices/android_device_xiaomi_cmi)(Mi 10 Pro) By Xayah
 ## Device specifications